Pair of Black Holes

 Sabine Hossenfelder

-Many have argued that science can provide data, but can't answer the real mysteries of the universe, yet Sabine Hossenfelder opposes this position.
-She asserts that through physics, we can make progress on the existential issues which have gripped philoso
+Many have argued that science cannot answer the real mysteries of the universe.
+Yet this might not be the case.
+Join Sabine Hossenfelder, who asserts that through physics, we can make progress on the issues which have gripped philosophers for decades.

 Earn official recognition for your work